Blog » AI

 That accelerated exposure is significant when you remember the catalyst for the current surge in popularity—ChatGPT’s public launch—only occurred in November 2022.
 Over 2023, AI generated content became a core business and media focus.
 AI use has only continued to grow in 2024 and will do so beyond.
 What does that mean for organizations that want to understand the AI landscape and manage the use of AI at work?

 There are many parts to establishing AI guidelines.
-If you’re ready for a detailed look at establishing guidelines for an AI policy, get our free e-book, “How to Build an AI Policy,” for more tips
+If you’re ready for a detailed look at establishing guidelines for an AI policy, get our free e-book, “The Beginner’s Guide to Drafting an AI Policy,” for more tips.

 Key Takeaways